 Risk reduction has been achieved via the disposal of almost all of the Group's non-strategic UK lifetime mortgage assets.
 Further reduction has been sought by investigating the potential for disposals of other mortgage assets.
-The Board's strategic aim in this regard has been to move the Group's risk profile away from those legacy asset positions that carried higher risks and higher regulatory capital risk weightings.
+The Board's strategic aim in this regard continues to be to move the Group's risk profile away from those legacy asset positions that carry higher risks and higher regulatory capital risk weightings where possible.

 Regulatory capital conservation has continued to be a priority.
-As noted in Section 6, above, the Group continued to have headroom above its Pillar 1 and Pillar 2A requirement in total capital terms as set by the PRA, but did not meet the qualitative standards for the level of CET1 regulatory capital.
-Consequently, the Society did not pay the coupons on PIBS as, in order to conserve capital, such a distribution is prohibited under CRD IV article 141.
+The Group continues to have headroom above its Total Capital Requirements in total capital terms, but did not meet the qualitative standards for the level of CET 1 regulatory capital.
+Consequently, the Society has not paid the coupons on PIBS since April 2016 as, in order to conserve capital, such a distribution is prohibited under CRD IV article 141.